Yves Sarault

 Yves Victor Sarault (born December 23, 1972) is a Canadian former professional ice hockey player and coach.
 He played 106 games in the National Hockey League for the Montreal Canadiens, Calgary Flames, Colorado Avalanche, Ottawa Senators, Atlanta Thrashers and the Nashville Predators between 1995 and 2001.
-He is currently serving as the Head Coach of the SCL Tigers in the National League (NL).
+He is currently serving as an assistant coach of HC Fribourg-Gottéron in the National League (NL).

 Playing career

 As a youth, Sarault played in the 1985 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Salaberry-de-Valleyfield.

 Sarault was drafted 61st overall by the Canadiens in the 1991 NHL Entry Draft.
 From July 18, 2008, he played for German team ERC Ingolstadt in DEL after previous spells with EHC Basel, SC Bern, Genève-Servette HC and HC Davos in the Swiss NLA league from 2002 to 2008.
 Sarault has also participated for Team Canada in the Spengler Cup.